The NSF Graduate Research Fellowship

 - intend to pursue a research-based master's or Ph.D. program in an NSF-supported field

-- be enrolled in an eligible program at an accredited United States graduate institution, with a U.S. campus, by fall 2017
+- expect to be enrolled in an eligible program at an accredited United States graduate institution, with a U.S. campus, by fall 2018

 Field of study